inveniosoftware/docs-invenio-rdm/docs/develop/run.md

 ### List records

-!!! warning "Use 127.0.0.1"
+!!! warning "Use the specified host and port"
-    Due to CSP it is important that you use 127.0.0.1, and not localhost.
-Unless you set the `SERVER_HOSTNAME` to localhost.
+    Due to CSP it is important that you use the host and port specified when running the instance.
+This means, `localhost` and `127.0.0.1` are not interchangable as usually.
+The default is `127.0.0.1:5000`.

 Let's see what is in the instance by querying the API.
 Using another terminal:

 ``` bash
 curl -k -XGET https://127.0.0.1:5000/api/records | python3 -m json.tool